Symmetry of Derived Delooping Level: Preliminaries

 and they have the same Lowey length 2.
 So there cannot be any surjection from an injective module to another that does not split.
 That is, $\findim\Lambda^{\op}=\Findim\Lambda^{\op}=0$. \endgroup \end{example}

 The phenomenon in Example \ref{ex:findim and op arbitrarily different} lays the intuition for why we are able to prove this symmetry condition for the finitistic dimension, the delooping level, and the derived delooping level.
-Let $\Lambda^{\op}:=\widetilde{A^{\op}}$ according to Construction \ref{con: multi-point extension}.
-It is easy to see that $\dell\Lambda^{\op}=\ddell\Lambda^{\op}=0$ since every simple module embeds in a projective module, shown in \cite[Lemma 2]{krause2022symmetry}.
+By Construction \ref{con: multi-point extension}, to find the lower triangular matrix algebra $\widetilde{A^{\op}}$, we need to find the associated bottom left and right entries of the matrix as in \eqref{eq:A tilde}.
+Let $A$, $\bar{S}$, $B$ be as in Construction \ref{con: multi-point extension}.
+The bottom left entry $\bar{S}=\top A^{\op}$ of $\widetilde{A^{\op}}$ is thought of as a right $A^{\op}$-module, and the bottom right entry $T(\bar{S})$ as an abelian group is still $\bar{S}\oplus \leftidx{_{\bar{S}}}{\bar{S}}{_{\bar{S}}}$, but its multiplication is inherited from $A^{\op}$.
+Therefore, the bottom right entry is $T(\bar{S})^{\op}=B^{\op}$.
+This gives us